Bi-parameter Potential theory and Carleson measures for the Dirichlet space on the bidisc: Introduction

 \end{theorem} Theorem \ref{traceinequality} follows by a standard argument from a Strong Capacitary Inequality of Adams type \cite{adams1976}. \begin{theorem} There is a constant $C>0$ such that, whenever $\varphi:T^2\to[0,+\infty)$,

 \end{theorem} The Strong Capacitary Inequality is standard when $\capp$ is the capacity associated to a radially decreasing kernel.
 This is the case, with sufficient approximation, in the linear case of a tree $T$, where $\Cap$ is associated with a Bessel-like kernel.
 See for example \cite{ah1996} for the general theory, \cite{kaltonverbitsky1999} for the relation with semilinear equations, and \cite{arsw2014} for case of trees and metric spaces.
 The literature on Bessel-like kernels is vast and we just mention a few titles.
 However, our capacity is associated with the tensor product of two Bessel-like kernels, which is itself very different from a Bessel kernel, in the same way that the tensor product of two distance functions is typically not a distance function.
-In particular, the Maximum Principle for potentials fails completely. \begin{proposition} For any $\lambda \geq 1$ there exists a measure $\mu\ge0$ on $\partial{T}^2$ such that $\VV^\mu\le1$ on $\supp\mu$, but $\VV^\mu(\zeta_0)\geq\lambda$ at some $\zeta_0\in \partial{T}^2$.
+In particular, the Maximum Principle for potentials fails completely. \begin{proposition} For any $\lambda \geq 1$ there exists a measure $\mu\ge0$ on $(\partial{T})^2$ such that $\VV^\mu\le1$ on $\supp\mu$, but $\VV^\mu(\zeta_0)\geq\lambda$ at some $\zeta_0\in (\partial{T})^2$.
 Moreover, we can take $\mu=\mu_E$ to be the equilibrium measure of some set $E\subseteq \partial{T}^2$. \end{proposition} We go around this difficulty by proving an estimate showing that the set where the potential is large has small capacity.
-This is the main novelty of this article. \begin{theorem} There is a positive constant $C$ such that, for $\lambda\ge1$ one has:
+This is the main novelty of this article. \begin{theorem} There is a positive constant $C$ such that, if $\mu$ is the equilibrium measure of a Borel subset of $(\partial T)^2$ and $\lambda\ge1$, one has:

-\end{theorem} Theorem \ref{almostmaximum} is reduced to a new problem in linear Potential Theory on the tree $T$, which is solved.